iaashish/stickyNotes/Readme.md

 the application with following goals in mind.

 ##### Goals
 * Complete the application.
 A user should be to able create/update/delete the note created.
 For delete try to popup a context menu with delete option on right click.

+* Create a simple authentication module/system where a user can set username/password to protect the application.
+Create and integrate UI for login-system yourself.

 * Application should be programmed completely using OOP approach.
 Example.
 A note is an object so it demands its own class.
 Please keep the SOLID principle in mind.